 Yes.
 Score.
 Winning.
 Charlie Sheen.
 Crewest is a gallery entirely devoted to street art!
 The man who worked there (possible owner?) was incredibly friendly, also a bonus.
 I asked if we could take photos of the art, and he seemed a little taken aback.
 “Yes… yes you can!”
 A few seconds later he hollered, “Thanks for asking about taking photos!”
 He also happened to be the artist of the street art mural outside of the gallery.

 Then we saw this old man dancing to the music playing in the background in front of some of the paintings that were done by Hex & Skrill… he looked strangely familiar but I couldn’t pinpoint why.
 He performed some sort of jazz/hip-hop combo dance facing only the paintings, and bowed to the canvas with Ronald Reagan once his number was over.

-Turns out, the outside mural was painted of this dancing man, Art!!!
-We took turns taking pictures with Art, the mural of Art, and I couldn’t stop saying, “wasn’t that soooooooo cool how we found Art?”
-Anthony would respond enthusiastically at first… but then learned to tune me out as I wasted the battery of my camera flipping through the photos of seeing the mural, seeing a random man dancing in a gallery, the man and the mural, the man is the mural, all while whispering, “THAT WAS SOOOO AWESOOOOOME!!!” slowly to myself.
+Turns out, the outside mural was painted of this dancing man, Art!
+We took turns taking pictures with Art, the mural of Art, and I couldn’t stop saying, “wasn’t that soo cool how we found Art?”
+Anthony would respond enthusiastically at first… but then learned to tune me out as I wasted the battery of my camera flipping through the photos of seeing the mural, seeing a random man dancing in a gallery, the man and the mural, the man is the mural, all while whispering, “That was so awesome…” slowly to myself.

 We meandered around Los Angeles for a little longer, finding a few more gems (and more interesting stenches) along the way.
 Finally, we journeyed back to my humble apartment where I promptly went unconscious for an hour-long glorious nap.